Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).

 ## Instruction
-This project was complete using PySpark and Pandas, library imported are as following:
+This project was complete using PySpark and Pandas, libraries imported are as following:

 import pandas as pd
 import os
-from pyspark import SparkConf, SparkContext from pyspark.sql import SparkSession,Window from pyspark.sql.types import *
+from pyspark import SparkConf, SparkContext
+from pyspark.sql import SparkSession,Window
+from pyspark.sql.types import *
 from pyspark.sql.functions import *

+End data were loaded as parquet files back into the Udacity cloud storage.
+The source data were located in the Udacity provided workspace and did not uploaded in the repo.

+## Acknowledgment
+Thanks to Udacity for creating this Nanodegree program and the dedecated mentors, reviewers and peer-students for helping me out when I am stuck and providing valuable feedback!